CNES/Pandora2D/docs/source/userguide/output.rst

 - `output/path/disparity_map/attributes.json` : the disparity maps dataset attributes saved in a json file.
 These attributes include:

-    - offset (row/col) to find the first point of the user ROI when one is used
+    - origin_coordinates (row/col) to find the first point of the user ROI when one is used
     - step (row/col) corresponding to the matching cost step value
     - crs and transform
     - invalid disparity value